Large deviations in statistics of the local time and occupation time for a run and tumble particle: Survival probability in an interval

-The functions $S(x)$, upon normalization in the interval $[-a,a]$ then gives the probability to find the particle at position $x$, conditioned upon its long time survival.
+The function $S(x)$, upon normalization in the interval $[-a,a]$ then gives the probability to find the particle at position $x$ at time $t$, conditioned upon its long time survival up to time $t$.
 We see that it takes quite different shapes depending on the value of $\tilde a$ with a change of behavior at $\tilde a=1/2$.
-For small intervals the particle will be found closer to the boundaries (quite different from the Brownian), while for large intervals it will be found far from the boundaries (as for the Brownian)
+For small intervals the particle will be found closer to the boundaries (quite different from the Brownian), while for large intervals it will be found far from the boundaries (as for the Brownian).